muhammedogz/Scrimba-Front-End-Path/README.md

 ### Module 8 - Building apps with Flexbox and Grid

-This module aims to learn flexbox, grid and adapt those designs to web projects.\
+This module teaches flexbox and grid.
+How to adapt those designs to web projects.\
 Also part of the this [repo](https://github.com/muhammedogz/Scrimba-Responsive-Design).

 - Card Component -